Exploring canyons in glassy energy landscapes using metadynamics: Introduction

-Here, we modify a high-dimensional metadynamics \cite{Laio2002} algorithm by Yip \cite{MetadynamicsKushima2009}, pairing it with with a fast energy minimizer (FIRE) \cite{StrucRelaxBitzek2006}.
-The result uses localized bias potentials to cross energy barriers enabling the efficient exploration of glassy potential energy landscapes.
-We term our approach the Metadynamics-Inspired Multi-fractal Sampling Explorer (MIMSE).
-Applying this algorithm to a model of foams or soft glassy materials (SGMs) \cite{SGMHwang2016}, we discover that it finds and rapidly descends canyon-like structures in the landscape that contain many inherent structures along the canyons' floors, but very few along the canyons' smooth walls.
-Analyzing small ensembles of biased trajectories reveals that these canyons have well-defined widths, which become narrower at lower energies.
+Here, we modify a high-dimensional metadynamics \cite{Laio2002} algorithm by Yip \cite{MetadynamicsKushima2009} and use it to discern the arrangement of inherent structures in glassy energy landscapes; calling our approach the Metadynamics-Inspired Multifractal Sampling Explorer (MIMSE).
+Applying this algorithm to a model of foams or soft glassy materials (SGMs) \cite{SGMHwang2016}, it finds meandering, smooth-walled canyon-like structures in the landscape, and descends into them to find many inherent structures clustered on the canyons' floors.
+Analyzing small ensembles of biased trajectories reveals that these canyons have well-defined widths, and become narrower as they meander to progressively lower energies.
 To apply this approach to a popular model of dense hard-sphere (HS) fluids \cite{HSBerthier2016}, we examine the corresponding extended energy landscape for compressible or soft spheres.
-The algorithm again finds and descends canyons, finding HS configurations (where the soft sphere potential energy is zero) that cover the canyon floor.
-These configurations form a continuous, connected domain up to but not above a maximum volume fraction, $\phi_{max} \approx 0.669$, near the value predicted for the HS fluid to undergo kinetic arrest \cite{HSBerthier2016}.
-Last, when applied to a simple model of an atomic glass former, the Kob-Andersen (KA) model \cite{KA1995}, our algorithm again finds and rapidly descends canyons, reaching their ends with modest computational effort.
-The canyons' ends contain low-dimensional and fractal clusters of inherent structures.
-Exploring many canyons yields a distribution of canyon bottom energies that approaches the predicted Kauzmann energy limit \cite{KauzmannAngell1999}.
+The algorithm again finds and descends similar canyons, finding HS configurations (where the soft sphere potential energy is zero) that cover the canyon floor.
+These zero energy configurations form a continuous, connected domain, that can be effectively found up to volume fractions as high as $0.68$.
+However, locating these HS states from random points in configuration space becomes exponentially costly at higher densities.
+Last, when applied to a simple model of an atomic glass former, the Kob-Andersen (KA) model \cite{KA1995}, our algorithm again finds and rapidly descends canyons, reaching very low energies with modest computational effort.
+Exploring many canyons yields a distribution of canyon bottom energies the lowest of which approach the predicted Kauzmann energy limit \cite{KauzmannAngell1999}.
+Surprisingly, the low-dimensional `canyon floors' that contain the glassy configurations were found to have the same effective fractal dimension in all three systems' landscapes.